john-light/sovryn/SIP-Y.md

 ## Motivation

 Currently the Bitocracy and Contracts Guardian roles are both filled by the Exchequer Multisig, using the original Gnosis Multisig contracts.
-We propose assigning these roles to two different multisigs, both created using the newer Gnosis Safe Multisig contracts, with different signer sets to account for the different responsibilities and skills required of each multisig.
+We propose assigning the Contracts Guardian role to a new multisig created using Gnosis Safe.
+We further propose updating the membership set of the Exchequer Multisig and renaming this multisig the Bitocracy Guardian.
+Each Guardian multisig will have different signer sets to account for the different responsibilities and skills required of each multisig.

+The reason for keeping the existing Gnosis Multisig-based multisig as Bitocracy Guardian is that changing the Bitocracy Guardian would require replacing the Governor contract with a new Governor contract, which in turn will require additional backend and frontend work to preserve the voting history in the Voting app.
+We decided to forgo these changes for now in favor of a simpler approach that would require much less work.

 ## Proposed change